abeot/abeot.github.io/content/writing/goals.md

 The truth is, the promise of a better future is neither guaranteed, nor even based on much true evidence.
-The idea of pain today for the comfort of tomorrow used to be my way to justify the work that I put day in and dayout;
+The idea of pain today for the comfort of tomorrow used to be my way to justify the work that I put day in and day out;
 but recently I've realized how silly this idea is.[^1]

 School teaches us that hard work pays off.
-And the common misconception, or maybe even intential implication, is that we should focus on goals that satisfy us and use that to justify the effort, however burdensome and numbing, that is required.
-This is far from the truth, because once someone does secure that job, or retire themselves, then there is yet another objective to work for, or an inevitable feeling of emptiness.
+And the common misconception, or maybe even intentional implication, is that we should focus on goals that satisfy us and use that to justify the effort, however burdensome and numbing, that is required.
+This is far from the truth, because once someone does reach that goal, then there is yet another objective to work for, or an inevitable feeling of emptiness.

 None of this is meant to discourage those working towards